leamas/yab/README.md

 Installing the build dependencies for the spec file should fix it.
 <P>

-If a specfile unpacks two separate directories on the top level
+If a specfile unpacks two or more separate directories in the top level
-<B>fBrpmdev-patchbuild</B> gets confused.
+<B>rpmdev-patchbuild</B> gets confused.
 <P>
 <A NAME="lbAM">&nbsp;</A>
 <H2>SEE ALSO</H2>